httpNick/csgo-market/README.md

 ### NOTE:
 Capitalization is important for passed in values.
-If you are unsure of the exact name/spelling/capitilization/punctuation of a weapon and/or skin I highly recommend checking the [community market as a reference](http://steamcommunity.com/market/).
+If you are unsure of the exact name/spelling/capitilization/punctuation of a weapon and/or skin I highly recommend checking the [community market as a reference](http://steamcommunity.com/market/) or turning off `strictNameMode` by using `csgomarket.strictNameMode = false;`.
+Turning `strictNameMode` off will attempt to match a passed in string with a `Weapon` or `Knife` that exists in the game if the string is not formatted correctly.
+Does not affect passed in `Key`, `Sticker`, or `Skin` names.

 ### Main goals to add in the near future: